underscoreio/underscoreio/src/_courses/advanced-scala.md

 ## Written Material

-There are two books that accompany Advanced Scala: the Advanced Scala textbook which contains all the course material, exercises, and case studies.
-There is also a supplemental book called Essential Interpreters that covers the construction of interpreters in three styles: classic untyped interpreters, monadic interpreters, and composable interpreters using the free monad.
-Interpreters are *the* primal functional programming pattern.
-To quote Haskell luminary [Don Stewart](http://stackoverflow.com/questions/27852709/enterprise-patterns-with-functional-programming/27860072#27860072) "almost all designs fall into the 'compiler' or 'interpreter' pattern, using a model of the data and functions on that data".

-Attendees of any Advanced Scala training course receive a complementary copy of both books.
-The books are also available for purchase as standalone products.
+Attendees of any Advanced Scala training course receive a complementary copy of the book Scala with Cats, which contains complementary course material, exercises, and case studies.

 ## Table of Contents - Advanced Scala